Saint Michael's College Book Award

+Saint Michael's College Book Award

 If you are a school:

 Schools interested in nominating current high school juniors for the Book Award should contact us (firstname.lastname@example.org) for full details about the online nomination process.
 The nomination process opens in January of a student’s junior year and closes once the school year ends.
 Our next nomination cycle will open in January 2022 for students who will be graduating in 2023.

 If you are a Book Award recipient:

 Congratulations!
 You were chosen to receive the Saint Michael’s College Book Award for Academic Achievement & Social Conscience by your high school because you embody values held in high regard at St. Mike’s.
 You have received an application fee waiver and if you choose to apply will be considered for our Book Award Scholarship.
 Students who wish to be considered for the Book Award Scholarship, you must submit your Common App to Saint Michael’s College before either our non-binding Early Action application deadlines (November 1 & December 1).
-This is a renewable, four year scholarship ranging from $16,000 to full tuition.
+This is a renewable, four-year scholarship ranging from $16,000 to full tuition.

 Saint Michael’s College Book Award Scholarship Recipient Events

-We will be offering a variety of events for recipients of the book award this year.
+We will be offering a variety of events for recipients of the Book Award this year.
 You are also welcome to join us for any of our other online events or register for a one-on-one conversation with a counselor.

 Book Award Recipients